 Cyber Monday is hands down one of the most important days of the year for an ecommerce business.
-Sales last year grew 16.8% from last year in the United States, which equals to about $6.59 million revenue.
+Sales last year grew 16.8% from last year in the United States, which equals to about $6.59 million in revenue.

 This means that in order to capitalize on this day, you must carefully prepare ahead of time to avoid becoming overwhelmed when the heavy traffic hits.

 Let’s be honest, people are going to be in a rush on Cyber Monday.
 And a cluttered, busy website with hidden tabs is not going to garner sales – it will only deter customers.
-Here are a few quick tips to improve your site:
+Here are a few tips to improve your site:

 - Reduce the size of your images and remove all unnecessary flashing images/gifs to increase the speed and improve the look of your website.

 According to Internet Retailer, mobile shopping accounts for 34.5% of all U.S. commerce sales.
 In 2018, mobile sales are expected to equal $208 billion.
 That is a whopping 32.7% increase from last year.

 With more people relying heavily on their cell phone to make online purchases, it’s important that you make sure your website responsive across multiple device sizes.
 You must also have a robust user experience and mobile responsiveness – otherwise, you will lose out on potential sales.

 Learn how to effectively optimize your website for mobile traffic.

 Surges in website traffic are not unusual for this time of year.
 Test your server load capacity to see if it can get bogged down or crash if there is a spike in traffic.